 - HTML tags like <b>, <i>, and <font> should not be used to format text.

 - Before publishing a page, users at all levels are asked to check pages for compliance as they are published using tools within the CMS.
 The CMS provides an accessibility checker that compares each page against requirements set by WCAG 2.0 A/AA for accessibility.
 To further insure that our content is accessible, the Web Services Team has initiated a program to review existing pages within college and departmental sites to check for accessibility errors and make corrections where needed.

-- In addition, we check new PDFs when they are added to the site for accessibility and have instructed departments to check their PDFs using tools provided in Adobe Acrobat Pro and to make necessary modifications prior to uploading files to their departmental sites.
+- In addition, new PDFs are being checked for compliance with accessibility guidelines when they are added to the site and departmental content managers have been instructed to check their PDFs using tools provided in Adobe Acrobat Pro and to make necessary modifications prior to uploading files to their departmental sites.

-- USA has also begun utilizing Siteimprove to check the site for accessibility errors.
-This review also points out compliance issues related to future enhanced regulations for accessibility.
+- USA has also begun utilizing Siteimprove to check the site for accessibility errors on webpages as well as PDF files uploaded.
+In addition, this review points out compliance issues related to future enhanced regulations for accessibility.
 (Note: We have not begun making code changes associated with these.)

 - In addition to the implementation of these technology tools, we are physically checking our content for ease of use.
 In cooperation with Student Disabilities Services and Alabama School for Deaf and Blind, we have spot checked pages to verify proper access to page content and links for screen readers.